RyanTanYiWei/InterviewCoast/index.md

 layout: default
 ---
 <img width="100%" src="diagrams/map.JPG">
-*Map of Singapore's City-east coast region, with district maps containing key infrastructrures the government aims to protect.*
+*Diagram: Map of Singapore's City-east coast region, with district maps containing key infrastructrures the government aims to protect.*

 *Singapore is a low-lying island and about 30 per cent of its land is less than 5m above sea level.
 If extreme sea-level scenarios reach 4m to 5m by 2100, our coastlines are at risk.
 One particular region of concern  is the City-East Coast Area, which is resident dense and contains much of our key infrastructure such as our Main Airport, City Shipping Terminal, and the Central Business District, and has been reported to experience historical cases of floodings.*